 Born in 1977, Gülle is the leading Turkish artist of his generation who attracted the attention of art critics and music lovers with his innovative music language.
 Gulle’s unique style derives from his comprehensive knowledge of Ottoman-Turkish music, Jazz and Contemporary music.

-Güç Başar Gülle earned his master’s degree from İstanbul Technical University Turkish Conservaory of Turkish Music in 2004, after completing his undergraduate studies in Boğaziçi University Philosophy department.
-Gulle pursued his studies at the Berklee College of Music in 2004 and completed four years Jazz Composition Department’s program within two years.
+Güç Başar Gülle earned his master’s degree from İstanbul Technical University Turkish Conservatory of Turkish Music in 2004, after completing his undergraduate studies in Boğaziçi University Philosophy department.
+Gulle pursued his studies at Berklee College of Music in 2004 and completed four years Jazz Composition Department’s program within two years.
 Between 2007-2009 he studied Contemporary Composition at Istanbul Technical University in Advanced Music Studies

 As a versatile artist Guc Basar Gulle is pursuing his career in Istanbul as a composer, performer, teacher and researcher.